Home

 Passiflora parritae

-Temperature & humidity -- This species is happiest between 45 and 75 degrees.
-It will lag when temperatures rise into the upper 80s and 90s, and might be injured from warmer temps.
-Unless you live along the coast of California, it's best to grow it in a an air-conditioned room that's kept in the 60s or 70s during the day, and 50s-60s at night.
-Over 50% humidity is recommended.
-Outdoors, protect the plant from all frost.
+Temperature & humidity -- This species is happiest between 45 and 75 degrees, with cool nights (below 65).
+It can lag when temperatures rise above the mid 80s, and might be injured from consistently hot temps, especially if nights are warm.
+Unless you live along the coast of California, you might need to grow it in an air-conditioned room that's kept in the 60s or 70s during the day, and 50s-60s at night.

 Trellising -- The vine can potentially grow quite long, however it is easily trained along a trellis or other structure as it grows.
 You may grow the vine horizontally if necessary, such as along the roof of a shaded greenhouse, with wires strung across the roof to give the vine something to attach to.
 You can prune your vine if it gets too long, but if possible, simply turn the stems around and send them in another direction.